Best Cambodia travel tips and advice

 - Cambodia’s traditional attire is worn throughout the year.
 On special occasions, people wear outfits that are easy to notice due to their bright colours and intricate designs.
 Much traditional wear is made from golden silk, featuring unique patterns and designs specific to Cambodia.

 - Popiah is a local greeting Khmers use when introducing new friends.
-It involves putting your hands together like in a prayer.
+It involves placing your hands together, as in a prayer.
 When beckoning someone, remember to wave towards yourself with your palm down.

 - Cambodia’s National Animal is the Kouprey (forest ox), a possibly extinct forest-dwelling wild bovine (water buffalo) native to Southeast Asia.